 “In the same way that who does the dishes in your home or who does the laundry is a political as well as a personal decision, the dynamics of our sex lives also reveal and reflect politics and can be looked at from a social justice perspective,” Orenstein says in an interview.

-American culture is still teaching boys and girls that sex should be centered on the goal of male satisfaction.
 The unequal distribution of pleasure is evident in Orenstein’s research on how teenage boys and girls engage in oral sex.
 Boys generally feel they are owed oral sex from young girls and expect them to provide it in casual encounters, with no expectation of reciprocity.
 Research (pdf) by City University of New York psychology professor April Burns, Orenstein reports, shows that girls think of fellatio much like homework.
 “Oral sex is like money or some kind of currency,” one girl tells her in the book.
 “It’s how you make friends with the popular guys.”

 Other girls offer oral sex to boys as a kind of consolation prize when they don’t want to go farther—a tendency that reveals the pressure that girls feel even when they make an active choice to engage in sexual relations, in contrast with many boys’ sense of entitlement.
 “Although [girls] took satisfaction in a task well done,” Orenstein says in an interview, “the pleasure they described was never physical, never located in their own bodies.”

 Among young heterosexual partners, it’s far more rare for girls to receive oral sex, Orenstein says.
 That’s both because boys are less likely to offer it, and because girls feel the act requires a deep level of trust in their partners.
 Both reactions, according to Girls & Sex, relate to the continued stigma that surrounds women’s genitals, which are frequently viewed as shameful or disgusting.